 Nevado Pisco is one of the most beautiful mountains in the Cordillera Blanca, and also one of the easiest to climb.

 Most summiteers complete the climb to the 5,752m apex in four days.
 Starting in Huaraz, you’ll trek through a wild mountainous landscape on your way to the Nevado Pisco basecamp at 4,650m or Campo Morrena advanced base camp at 4,900m.
 From there, the ascent is non-technical but requires previous alpine experience.

 On top, the views are mesmerizing in all directions, though the undoubted highlights are the towering peaks of Alpamayo, Los Cava, Cerro La Esfinge, and Peru’s tallest mountain, Huascaran.

 The Breithorn is often climbed as an acclimatization mount for would-be summiteers of nearby mountains like Mont Blanc, the Matterhorn, or Monte Rosa.
 The Normal Route can be done easily within a day, though good fitness levels and crevasse-rescue skills are a must.

 A guided trip on the Breithorn is a great way to learn new skills and experience without having to go through the logistical rigmarole required to take on most other big peaks.

 Getting started in mountaineering is far more difficult than getting started in, say, rock climbing or hiking.
 However, the reward will be more than adequate compensation for the time and effort you spend learning the ropes!

-We hope our beginner’s guide to mountain climbing will help you take those first steps towards becoming a mountaineer.
+We hope our guide to mountain climbing for beginners will help you take those first steps toward becoming a mountaineer.
 If you have any tips you think we should add, feel free to drop them in the comments box below.
 And if you’d like to share this post with your friend, share away!